Fort Smith VFW holds ceremony for POW/MIA

 The ceremony began with a table reading.
 The post commander described what each item on the ceremonial table symbolized.
-The lemon represents the bitterness of their fate, salt represents the tears shed by family members, the white cloth represents purity, a red rose for family and friends of those lost and an upside down glass.
+The lemon represents the bitterness of their fate, the salt represents the tears shed by family members, the white cloth represents purity, a red rose for family and friends of those lost and an upside-down glass.

 Hurst couldn’t imagine being a family member of a prisoner of war or someone missing in action.

-“You’re worried about what’s going on, what they’re doing, how they’re being treated, especially if they’re a prisoner,” said Hurst.
+“You’re worried about what’s going on, what they’re doing, how they’re being treated, especially if they’re a prisoner,” Hurst said.

 Hurst said when he lived in California, his VFW post would travel around educating schools on what POW/MIA Recognition Day means.

 “They didn’t know, and I think it was eye-opening to them.
-It really made us feel good to go around and do that,” said Hurst.
+It really made us feel good to go around and do that,” Hurst said.

-“We want to either be able to bring back their remains to give them a final resting place or to be able to repatriate them so they can come back to their home,” said Farmer.
+“We want to either be able to bring back their remains to give them a final resting place or to be able to repatriate them so they can come back to their home,” Farmer said.